Klondike Gold Rush National Historical Park

 Abutting Occidental Park, this rectangular plaza is a cobblestone space flanked by unusually handsome Victorian buildings housing...

 Seattle Metropolitan Police Museum

 Riot-control gear, uniforms, a jail cell…welcome to the police museum, apparently the largest of its kind on the West Coast.
 Varied...

 This unusual park is an urban oasis commemorating workers of the United Parcel Service (UPS), which grew out of a messenger service that...

 Possibly Seattle's best indie coffee bar, Zeitgeist brews up smooth doppio macchiatos to go along with its sweet almond croissants and...

 Matt Dillon (the Seattle chef, not the Hollywood actor) moved less than a block from his established restaurant, Bar Sajor , to open...

 319 2nd Ave S · interesting places nearby

-This is a shockingly good museum eloquently run by the US National Park Service with exhibits, photos and news clippings from the 1897 Klondike gold rush, when a Seattle-on-steroids acted as a fueling depot for prospectors bound for the Yukon in Canada.
-It would cost $10 anywhere else; in Seattle it’s free!
+This wonderful museum eloquently run by the US National Park Service has exhibits, photos and news clippings from the 1897 Klondike gold rush, when a Seattle-on-steroids acted as a fueling depot for prospectors bound for the Yukon in Canada.
+It would cost $20 entry anywhere else; in Seattle it’s free!

-The museum is housed in the old Cadillac Hotel (built in 1889) that was rescued from a grisly fate after nearly being toppled in the 2001 Nisqually earthquake.
-It opened in 2006.
+The museum, which opened in 2006, is housed in the old Cadillac Hotel (built in 1889) that was rescued from a grisly fate after nearly being toppled in the 2001 Nisqually earthquake.